IanFinlayson/exploring-cs/chapter05.md

 :::
 :::

-Footnotes {#footnote-label .visually-hidden}
+Footnotes {#footnote-label5 .visually-hidden}
 ---------

-[^1]: It might seem weird at first, but we count starting at 0 in
+[^zeronum]: It might seem weird at first, but we count starting at 0 in
     computer science.
 The reason has to do with the fact that memory addresses are calculated based on an offset past the start of something.
 So the first symbol in a string is stored 0 bytes past